Capevace/my-ukulele-tabs/index.md

 <div align="center">
 	<p>
-		My personal collection of Ukulele tabs for various songs,<br> found all over the place and unified to markdown.
+		My personal collection of ukulele tabs for various songs,<br> found all over the place and unified to markdown.
 	</p>
 	<p>
     Made with the <a href="https://github.com/capevace/ukulele-chords"><code>ukulele-chords</code> utility tool</a>